-I have had a love affair with vintage glass ornaments since I was a kid in awe of my Grandparents’ Christmas tree.
+Create Easy Hand-Painted Glass Ornaments with DecoArt Americana Acrylics.
+I have had a love affair with vintage glass ornaments since I was a kid and was in awe of my Grandparents' Christmas tree.
 The Colors!
 The Sparkle!
 The Shine!
-I am still mesmerized to this day, so whenever I spy any type of vintage glass ornaments I always scoop them up.
-These easy hand-painted glass ornaments were inspired by my vintage collection and I’m sharing the tips and tricks to make them below, so let’s get started!
+I am still mesmerized to this day, so whenever I see any type of vintage glass ornament I always scoop them up.
+These easy hand-painted vintage glass ornaments were inspired by my collection and I'm sharing the tips and tricks to make them below, so let's get started!

 Quick and Easy Hand-Painted Ornaments

-This post, Easy Hand-Painted Glass Ornaments may contain affiliate links.
-Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.
+This post, Easy Hand-Painted Vintage Ornaments contains affiliate links.
+Using links to these sites means I earn a percentage of the purchase at no extra cost to you.

 Here's what you need to create hand-painted Christmas ornaments: